-The main beach is located east of the village, at the foot of the mountain, and next to the picturesque harbor.
-A circular bay is formed, fully protected by winds blowing in the region.
-The lagoon-like bay has marvelous white sand and shallow turquoise waters.
+The main beach is located east of the village, at the foot of the mountain Vardies, and next to the picturesque harbor.
+A semicircular lagoon is formed, fully protected by winds blowing in the region.
+The small bay has marvelous white sand and shallow turquoise water.
 The contrast of the wild mountain with the peaceful beach in the foreground makes Stavros a unique place for swimming.
 As expected, the beach is very well organized and provides all possible services.
 The second beach of Stavros is located north of the village, 200m northwest of the main beach.
 It has sand and rocks in places and is less organized than the first, but cleaner.
 The main drawback of this is that it is unprotected and the sea is usually wavy.
 At the peninsula dividing the two beaches of Stavros, you can see the remains of the ancient quarry, used for extracting limestone for building the Walls of Chania during the Venetian Era (13rd- 17th century).

 In Stavros you will find many more options rather than accommodation and restaurants, such as mini markets, shops, cafes etc. Moreover, there are bus services from Chania city.